TechGoku/beldex-client/README.md

 -----
 ## Upgrading from 2.1.x to 2.2.x and 3.x.x

-No breaking changes have been made to any packages besides @mymonero/mymonero-monero-client.
+No breaking changes have been made to any packages besides @bdxi/beldex-client.

-For users of @mymonero/mymonero-monero-client, the following changes have been made:
+For users of @bdxi/beldex-client, the following changes have been made:

-Version 2.2.0 and onwards have changed from having separate MyMoneroClient_WASM.wasm and MyMoneroClient_WASM.js, and now unify the WASM and .js file together.
+Version 2.2.0 and onwards have changed from having separate BeldexClient_WASM.wasm and BeldexClient_WASM.js, and now unify the WASM and .js file together.

 For webpack users, if you had a script set up to copy the WASM as part of your build process, this should be removed from your webpack.config.js file.

-Otherwise, any users of the mymonero-monero-client library should not need to change anything on their side unless you were loading the WASM using a custom method different to our documentation.
+Otherwise, any users of the beldex-client library should not need to change anything on their side unless you were loading the WASM using a custom method different to our documentation.

 While we've made every effort to remain backwards compatible, please let us know if you experience any issues.
 ## Usage